ZeusVS/gover/README.md

 go install github.com/ZeusVS/gover@latest
 ```

-This will automatically build the code and add it to your $GOPATH/bin

 ### Running

-Run gover in the desired working directory
+To start gover in the current terminal directory:

 ```bash
 gover
 ```

-    If you have problems running gover make sure your $GOPATH is set and $GOPATH/bin is added to your path
+If you have problems installing and running gover make sure:

+* your $GOPATH is set
+* $GOPATH/bin is added to your path

 ## Usage